rafamellonh/Network-Advanced-Azure/README.md

-mard# Virtual Network Architecture Summary
+# Virtual Network Architecture Summary

 The image depicts an advanced virtual network architecture, likely in an Azure environment, with the following key components: